IJzerkoekje: Sri Lanka

 In Sri Lanka, biscuits are also known under the name ijzerkoekje.
 These are considered to be local cuisine.
-This variety originated within the Burgher community, an ethically mixed population group, with partly European ancestors, including the Dutch Burghers.
+This variety originated within the Burgher community, an ethnically mixed population group, with partly European ancestors, including the Dutch Burghers.
 The cookies are called 'ijzer' or 'ijzer koekje' and are made with wheat flour, sugar, egg, coconut milk, cinnamon, cloves and salt.
 Butter or oil is only used to grease the baking iron.
 The iron biscuits are rolled around a 1-1.5 cm diameter stick immediately after baking.
-According to the book 'Sweet Treats around the World' they are related to Dutch stroopwafels, which however, are larger, contains syrup and relatively more flour and are baked in a waffle iron.
+According to the book Sweet Treats around the World, they are related to Dutch stroopwafels, though stroopwafels are larger, contain syrup and relatively more flour and are baked in a waffle iron.